What are the aims of this leaflet?

 What is a spider angioma?

-A spider angioma is an enlarged little artery (resembling the body of a spider), from which smaller blood vessels are filled (resembling the spider’s legs).
-It has also been called several other names, for example ‘naevus araneus’, ‘vascular spider’, ‘arterial spider’, ‘spider telangiectasia’ and ‘spider naevus/nevus’.
+A spider angioma is an enlarged blood vessel in the skin (resembling the body of a spider), from which smaller blood vessels extend (resembling the spider’s legs).
+It has also been called ‘naevus araneus’, ‘vascular spider’, ‘arterial spider’, ‘spider telangiectasia’ and ‘spider naevus/nevus’.

 Some of these names are Latin: ‘araneus’ for ‘spider’, ‘angioma’ for ‘blood vessel’ and ‘telangiectasia’ for ‘enlarged blood vessel’.
-'Naevus’ stands for ‘birthmark’, which is incorrect, as spider angioma are usually not present at birth and develop later.
+‘Naevus’ means an increase in normal or healthy tissue within the skin

 What causes spider angiomas?

 The cause of spider angiomas is not known.
-The vast majority affect healthy people, and most only have one spider angioma or a just a few.
-Spider angiomas may appear in certain conditions with increased levels of oestrogen hormones such as in pregnancy or when taking the oral contraceptive pill.
-They may occasionally be linked to liver or thyroid disease.
+The vast majority affect healthy people, and most people have only one spider angioma or a just a few.
+Spider angiomas may appear when the body has increased levels of oestrogen hormones such as in pregnancy or when taking the oral contraceptive pill.
+They may also occasionally occur in patients with liver or thyroid disease.

 Spider angiomas can develop at any age, but are more common in children.